Leantime/docs/installation/docker.md

 ## Docker Installtion

+We host our offical docker image on Docker Hub https://hub.docker.com/r/leantime/leantime There are various other custom leantime images on docker hub which are not supported.

 You have two options to install Leantime via docker.
 Depending on your specific use case you can user use our docker-compose file as a template to both MySql and Leantime set up or you can use docker run to just launch the leantime image.

 If you are starting from scratch and don't have a database server set up we suggest you use docker-compose.
 Otherwise, if you have a database server you would like to use go with docker run.